askipwith/dvsa-booking/README.md

  AVG_PAGE_INT - average wait time (ms) between page requests to reduce risk of WAF block AVG_SEARCH_INT - average wait time (ms) between test centre searches to reduce risk of WAF block

-Bw sure to add your license number, test reference and modify the search dates.
+Be sure to add your license number, test reference and modify the search dates.
 Use a postcode in the loction as this script is designed to search through multiple centres.
 Decrease the wait times to increase search speed and frequency.
 However you may upset their firewall which will often issue a CAPCHA or block access entirely for a period.

 # Usage
 You need to have a test booked and paid for, hence a test booking reference.
 This script wil attempt to find a better location and / or date.
 It won't autimatically make the booking, rather leave you on the closest matching test site page with an audible 'attention' alert.
 You then go ahead and make the booking manually.